Stressed Out: Reception

-Live performances
+Promotion and live performances

+During the promotion of their forthcoming studio album, Joseph began wearing black paint in every video and live performance promoting Blurryface.
+Both the lyrics of "Stressed Out" as well as the paint reference the name and titular character of the album.

 "Stressed Out" has since become a fan favorite at live concert venues.
 Twenty One Pilots performed "Stressed Out" on Late Night with Seth Meyers on September 21, 2015.
-Twenty One Pilots performed "Stressed Out" on their 2016 Emotional Roadshow World Tour in Ohio; Tyler Joseph changed the lyrics of the first verse.
-In the changed lyrics, he talked about how he thought the song was overplayed, and the success of the song.
+Twenty One Pilots performed "Stressed Out" on their 2016 Emotional Roadshow World Tour in Ohio, with Joseph altering the lyrics of the first verse, which characterized the song as "overplayed, overstayed".
 Twenty One Pilots performed the song during a concert at the UNSW Roundhouse in Sydney, Australia on April 20, 2016.
-After opening with a performance of Heavydirtysoul, the duo segued into a live rendition of Stressed Out.
-An unmasked Tyler Joseph rested behind a piano, moving to the melodic bounce of the track.

-Track listing

 Personnel

 Credits adapted from Blurryface liner notes.